NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 core-hours used would be 33,600 core-hours (200 cores \* 24
 hrs/day \* 7 days).

-GCP's GPU to vCPUs conversation can be found here: https://cloud.google.com/compute/docs/gpus In GCP, two vCPUs makes one physical core.
+GCP's GPU to vCPUs conversation can be found `here <https://cloud.google.com/compute/docs/gpus>`__ In GCP, two vCPUs makes one physical core.

 So, a2-highgpu-1 has 12 vCPUs that means 6 physical core.
 If your job is taking 4 hours to complete so that means the